filakhtov/gentoo-use-docs/sys-fs/cryptsetup.md

 # sys-fs/cryptsetup

 ### argon2
-Pass the `--with-crypto_backend=argon2` option to the configure script.
-Provide an ability to use the Argon2 key derivation function for PBKDF (Password-Based Key Derivation Function) available in LUKS2 header format.
+Pass the `--enable-libargon2` option to the configure script.
+Use the `libargon2` library to provide an ability to use the Argon2 key derivation function for PBKDF (Password-Based Key Derivation Function) available in LUKS2 header format.

-This flag should only be enabled if there is a need to use Argon2 algorithm, but it should be noted that it is still under heavy development.
+This flag should only be enabled if there is a need to use Argon2 key derivation algorithm.

 ### gcrypt
 Pull a [dev-libs/libgcrypt](../dev-libs/libgcrypt.md) package as a dependency.
 Pass the `--with-crypto_backend=gcrypt` option to the configure script.
 Use a libgcrypt library as an encryption and a decryption backend.
 A Libgcrypt built with threads can't be used while statically linking (`static` flag, see [Gentoo bug #496612](https://bugs.gentoo.org/496612)).